 Do I need insurance to transfer to a University Health pharmacy?

 No. University Health offers a multitude of financial assistance and medication assistance programs.
-While specialty pharmacy medications are typically expensive, our patients pay no more than $20 on average.
+While specialty pharmacy medications are typically expensive, University Health pharmacies will identify the best financial assistance that fits your needs.

-We have a dedicated Medication Assistance Program that can help you find free medications, and CareLink for those Bexar County residents that qualify.
+We have a dedicated Medication Assistance Program that can help you gain access to free medications.
+Our CareLink program can also be an option for Bexar County residents that qualify.

 If you received a specialty prescription from another pharmacy and cannot afford it, please reach out.
-Someone from our team will navigate all of our available options to get you the best price.
+Someone from our team will navigate all of our available options to ensure you get your medication.